n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 05 - Advent of Cyber 2021.md

 ![Stored in Source](AoC-2021_Photos/Day_05/4.0_AoC-Day-5_12-23-21-Stored-in-Source.png)

 So far, we have identified a URL on this page vulnerable to XSS, and have confirmed the comments page is vulnerable to *Stored* XSS.
-Lets combine the two by submitting a comment with a malicious script that calls the vulnerable URL in a script.
+Let's combine the two by submitting a comment with a malicious script that calls the vulnerable URL in a script.
 When the web page renders this script, it will do so in the context of the user viewing the web page.
 The hope is that the Grinch (or any unsuspecting user) will view the comment and thus reset their password.

 Post the following comment.
 The `fetch` here tells the browser to make a network request to the specified URL.